Isty001/rogue-craft/README.md

 You can remove the build objects with `make clean`, or run the tests with `make run-test`

 To play, simply run `rogue-craft` in your terminal.
-Please note that it's still a very early development stage.
+Please note that it's still development version.

 ### Contribute